 With my ex, we have been dating for a couple of months and things were good until I would come to his home and find items of the other women that he would have stashed away.
-One day I decided to look up on his social media site, because I knew whoever were leaving their things around his home will try to make their presence known online.
-I came across a woman who were closer to his age than I was.
+One day I decided to look at his social media site because I knew whoever was leaving their things around his home will try to make their presence known online.
+I came across a woman who was closer to his age than I was.
 She had four children and she told me she was dating him before I was.
-That was one of the realest relationships I was ever in and my real first heartbreak as well.
+That was one of the most real relationships I was ever in and my real first heartbreak as well.
 He played a lot of games, there was a lot of lies told.
 And there were a lot of “I’m sorry”, “She don’t mean anything to me”, “Take me back”, “let’s start over, let’s start fresh”.
 At 20 years old it all sounds good in the beginning, but then I realize that his actions never matched up with his words.
 8 years later, he resurfaces, but the same promises as before.
 This man is now 40+ years old, and my intuition told me that he was still the same person that he was before.
 Even promised my hand in marriage, and I knew that that wasn’t going to be enough.
-Since then we have went our separate ways.
+Since then we have gone our separate ways.

 Musicians are human, they have the same emotions but on a bigger scale.
 I’ve always like to see them as a flower in a garden of ordinary flowers.
-They are set part from us to create music for our enjoyment.
 As I have tried to love them on a more personal level, there are times when I realized that like most beautiful flowers they are only there to be admired from afar.
-I am most grateful for the lessons I have learned in my adult years with these men that I had loved and still have love for.
+I am most grateful for the lessons I have learned in my adult years with these men that I had loved and still have a love for.